tjarker/Telemetry/documentation/meetingnotes/meeting12_03roast.md

 ## Agenda:
 - Status on components
+  - RF and CAN components arriving next week
 - Access to workshop for building circuit
+  - Christian will ask Claus if we can use the workshop Mondays or Fridays
 - Prelimenary delegation of tasks:
   - Steffan: RF communication between microcontrollers
   - Tjark: Log buffer and SD storage